 As for the buses, Rede Expressos travels to all over Europe and covers a wide range of domestic cities.
 Those who want to explore the rest of Portugal would be wise to check these out.

-Visiting Porto is now super easy when you book with Flixbus!
+Traveling in Porto is now super easy when you book with Flixbus!
 Buy your Flixbus bus tickets ahead at unbeatable prices for fast and last minute travel.

 With connections in 28 European countries and over 2000 destinations, you can sit back and relax knowing that Flixbus will get you there in time.
 Discover the smartest and cheapest way to travel – book on Flixbus now and hit the road!